n3oltd/support/docs/07-integration-guides/01-website-integration/05-regular-giving-sponsorships-feedbacks/index.md

 ---
-title: Regular Giving - Sponsorships
+title: Regular Giving (Sponsorships and Feedbacks)
 sidebar_position: 5
 ---

 For regular giving donations entered via the website, you will need to post data to the **Engage webhook endpoint**.
+This webhook is used only when your organization is using sponsorships and feedbacks as an additional functionality.

 ## Webhook Format Example

 Given below is a *json* webhook format example along with a table containing the webhook's parameters.
-The webhook includes **sponsorship regular giving plan** with only the *allocation* part to be different.
+The webhook includes **sponsorship regular giving plan** with only the *allocation* part to be different along with some feedback schemes.

 ```json
 {